 Thanks Alessandra Myers for these great pictures…

-News added 04/05/17: Our vote for this week’s hottest fashion date goes to the Metropolitan Museum of Art’s annual Costume Institute exhibition and 2017 Met Gala in New York.
-It was gloriously themed for Rei Kawakubo/ at Comme des Garcons, and the photo reportages are well worth browsing for inspiration.
-For hair, we’re distracted by Cara Delevigne and Rita Ora’s sci-fi crops, but our top pick is Haley Bennett (star of the Girl on The Train) wearing a fab mass of fat curls and a floral headpiece.
+Our vote for this week’s hottest fashion date goes to the Metropolitan Museum of Art’s annual Costume Institute exhibition and 2017 Met Gala in New York.
+It was gloriously themed for Rei Kawakubo/ at Comme des Garcons.
+The photo reportages are well worth browsing for inspiration.
+For hair, we’re distracted by Cara Delevigne and Rita Ora’s sci-fi crops.
+Our top pick however is Haley Bennett (star of the Girl on The Train) wearing a fab mass of fat curls and a floral headpiece.
 We heart stylist Garren (co-founder of R+Co) who styled the look – a va va voom moment for the modern day!

-News added 15/12/16: Ooh!
+Ooh!
 Thrilling to hear that Edinburgh-based salon and session stylist Jason Hall has joined the R+Co Artist Team.
-We’ve been fans of Jason for yonks – he works a mean look on the fashion circuit for some of the year, then runs a fashion-conscious salon the rest.
+We’ve been fans of Jason for yonks.
+He works a mean look on the fashion circuit for some of the year, then runs a fashion-conscious salon the rest.
 It makes him ideally suited to working with the extraordinary trio of sessionista Garren, hairdresser Howard McLaren, and gentleman’s stylist Thom Priano who run the American brand.
 Jason’s mission for early 2017 is to lead the R+Co University courses in UK and Ireland.
 There’s a date in mid Feb central London to kick things off.
 For more information on the line and education opportunities, email UK@randco.com or call +44 (0) 1442 248 104.

 “We’re not doing haircuts anymore – we are creating characters.
 The products we use make them feel cool,” says Howard.
 And there’s the drive behind the range.
 Howard emphasises that R+Co will never make products for products sake.
 It’s important that each one must serve a unique purpose and function to the user.
 Makes sense to us.